googleapis/google-cloud-java/java-managedkafka/README.md

 ## Authorization

-The client application making API calls must be granted [authorization scopes][auth-scopes] required for the desired Managed Service for Apache Kafka API APIs, and the authenticated principal must have the [IAM role(s)][predefined-iam-roles] required to access GCP resources using the Managed Service for Apache Kafka API calls.
+The client application making API calls must be granted [authorization scopes][auth-scopes] required for the desired Managed Service for Apache Kafka API APIs, and the authenticated principal must have the [IAM role(s)][predefined-iam-roles] required to access GCP resources using the Managed Service for Apache Kafka API API calls.

 ## Getting Started